bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 <boot dev='hd'/>
 ```

-And then start your machine with:
+And then start your machine back up with:

 ```
 sudo virsh start debian